from __future__ import annotations

 from .depth_camera import StereoDepthCameraConfig # fmt: skip

-for name, config in camera_configs.items():
+for name, config in sensor_configs.items():

-camera_configs[name] = StereoDepthCameraConfig.fromCameraConfig(config)
+sensor_configs[name] = StereoDepthCameraConfig.fromCameraConfig(config)

 # First, apply global configuration